COVERAGE FOR ALBERTA FIRST RESPONDERS AND PUBLIC SECTOR

 The Retire Alberta group benefits plan is for you.

-The health situations for the Retire Alberta group benefits plan has no stability restrictions if transferring from a comparable plan within 60 days.
+The Retire Alberta group benefits plan has no stability restrictions if transferring from a comparable plan within 60 days.
 Pre-existing conditions* are also covered when transferring from another plan.

 *Travel coverage includes pre-existing conditions if stable for 180 days (under 75) or 365 days (over 75).